Public Liability Insurance for Musicians - A Short Guide (2025)

 Do bands based outside the UK need to hold public liability insurance?

 In our experience of working with wedding venues in France, Italy and Spain and elsewhere in Europe, we've found that most venues don't require bands to hold public liability insurance.
-That said, we've started to notice more venues requesting proof of insurance so it might be something that becomes more common over the next few years.
+That said, we've started to notice more venues requesting proof of insurance (especially in France) so it might be something that becomes more common over the next few years.

 This video provides a brief summary of the most important points discussed above in this guide: